latex3/tagging-project/README.md

 or, if such changes are confined to a single repository, the issue could be transferred there -- whatever is more appropriate.

-## Examples of PDF/UA-2 documents produced by the LaTeX Project
+## Examples documents conforming to both Well-Tagged PDF (WTPDF) and PDF/UA-2 standard produced by the LaTeX Project

-Under "Discussions" there is a page with [PDF/UA-2 example documents](https://github.com/latex3/tagging-project/discussions/72) that have been produced March 2024 using the then current prototype code.
+Under "Discussions" there is a page with [WTPDF / PDF/UA-2 example documents](https://github.com/latex3/tagging-project/discussions/72) that have been produced March 2024 using the then current prototype code.
 Check them out.

 ## License